 Will your workout style change after racing?

-I have to have a strong upper body for my job.
-Driving a car at Indy—when there's no power steering—is where you need a lot of grip strength to hold on to that wheel.
+Danica Patrick: I have to have a strong upper body for my job.
+Driving a car at Indy—when there's no power steering—is where you need a lot of grip strength to hold the wheel.
 I'm actually curious to see what my workouts will be like after racing is over for me.

-What style of training has worked best for you over the years?
+What style of fitness training has worked best for you over time?

-I've done a little bit of everything over the years, but the workouts I've outlined in my book "Pretty Intense" have been the most effective for me.
+Danica Patrick: I've done a little bit of everything over the years, but the fitness workouts I've outlined in my book "Pretty Intense" have been the most effective for me.
 I found that doing shorter, more intense workouts, a mixture of cardio and strength training, worked the best.

 Speaking of your book, can give us a synopsis?

-I worked out for 20 years before I finally found a program that was truly effective for me.
+Danica Patrick: I worked out for 20 years before I finally found a program that was truly effective for me.
 That became the basis for the book.
-I break things down into three sections.
+I break things down into three sections with photos.
 First is the mind.
 The book explores the ways that you not only learn about yourself, but also take care of yourself and grow more confident.

 The second part is the physical.
-I talk about why the training program is set up like it is.
-I also discuss the effects the program will have on your body and how that's different from many traditional forms of training.
-The training section includes a 12-week workout program at the end.
+I talk about why the 12-week workout routine is set up like it is.
+I also discuss the effects the program will have on your body and how that's different from many traditional forms of exercise, such as bodybuilder-style in the gym.

 The third part is the food!
-Like in the physical section, I discuss why the nutrition is set up as it is and why the program looks like it does.
-Then, there are 50 recipes that I developed and photographed myself.
+Like in the physical section, I discuss why the eating plan is set up as it is and why the meal program looks like it does.
+Then, there are 50 recipes that I developed and took photos of myself.

-I've read you're no fan of New Year's resolutions, which are sort of a fitness staple.
+I saw a video where you said you're no fan of New Year's resolutions, which are sort of a bodybuilder staple.
 Why not?

-It depends on the week, but I usually do strength training work 3-4 times a week.
-I do some work with weights, but I also do a lot of bodyweight exercises, as well.
+Danica Patrick: It depends on the week, but I usually do strength work 3-4 days.
+I do some bodybuilder-style work with weights, like biceps curls, but I also do a lot of bodyweight exercises, such as burpees.
+(See video.)

 What about cardiovascular training?
 How much do you do and what kind?

-Again, it depends on the week and what's going on.
-I'd say probably 3-4 times a week and 20-25 minutes per session.
-I like to mix it up a bit.
-I've found shorter spurts of activity like 20-25 minutes just seems to work better.
+Danica Patrick: Again, it depends on what's going on.
+I'd say probably 3-4 days a week and 20-25 minutes per session.
+I like to mix it up.
+I've found shorter spurts of activity like 20-25 minutes seems to work better.

 What's your approach to diet?

-I tend to focus on food that's high-density nutrition, sourced locally, and sourced organically.
-With food-calories-in versus food-calories-out, the latter will always win.
+Danica Patrick: I tend to focus on food that's high-density nutrition, sourced locally, and sourced organically.
 My approach isn't about starving yourself or being hungry all the time.
-The food I eat is not calorie-free, but it's free of junk.
+The food I eat is not low-calorie, but it's free of junk.
 Our bodies are good at processing things that are real, versus things packaged in a box.

 With retirement looming, what's next for Danica Patrick?

-But at this point, it's about spending more time with Somnium, my wine brand—doing more events there, promoting, making sure that I'm on top of the quality control.
+But at this point, it's about spending more time with Somnium, my wine brand—go to more events there, promote, make sure that I'm on top of the quality control.

 I'll do the same for my clothing line, Warrior.
 Expanding and growing that, and being more hands-on with everything from fit and fabrics, to the branding and the shoots, and just generally the aesthetic feel of the brand.